 Haven’t we all heard that those who do not understand history are destined to repeat it?

-As a History major at University of Saint Joseph, you will delve deep into the annals of local, national and world history.
+As a History major at the University of Saint Joseph, you will delve deep into the annals of local, national, and world history.
 Your study of the past will enable you to interpret the present in order to shape the future.
 Your work as a modern historian will sharpen your communication and research ability, thereby cultivating the critical thinking skills required by many graduate programs and professional organizations.

 Please use this academic map as a reference guide.
 Academic advisors are always available to discuss the required courses depending on each student’s needs.

 Students of History participate in internships at some of the most exciting organizations within the Greater Hartford community.
 Most recently, students have gained experience and insight through work with the CT Historical Society, the Wethersfield Historical Society, the Noah Webster House, the Stowe-Day Memorial Library, the CT Legislative Offices, United Technologies, and more.
 Potential careers: politician, historian, teacher, researcher, lobbyist, public administrator, and more.